-The issue of fuel poverty in Portsmouth was highlighted at a council event held for stakeholders from across the city last month.
+The issue of fuel poverty in Portsmouth was highlighted at a council event held for stakeholders from across the city in January.
 The awareness event was held in conjunction with and funded by National Energy Action (NEA) as part of their ‘Warm and Safe Homes’ (WASH) campaign.

 The ‘End Fuel Poverty in Portsmouth’ event was held on Thursday 30th January.
 Partnering organisations, council staff, councillors and charities attended to listen to a number of talks from front-line organisations and key stakeholders who are tackling fuel poverty in England whilst discussing new ways of working.

 Around 12.1 per cent of Portsmouth households cannot afford to keep their homes adequately warm, compared with the national average rate of 10.9 per cent.
 Fuel poverty often leads to colder homes and can have an adverse effect on the physical and mental health of adults, young people and the elderly.

 The council has previously outlined its commitment to tackling fuel poverty and ensuring residents can keep their homes warm at an affordable cost.
 Switched On Portsmouth, a new campaign launched last year by the council, signposts residents to a number of free initiatives and schemes that can help them keep their homes warm, whilst saving money and energy.
 Initiatives include free home visits, free gas central heating installation, emergency boiler replacement and expert advice and support.

 £170,000 of Energy Redress funding has been awarded to the Council and partners The Environment Centre to extend the reach of support available to those most at risk of fuel poverty through deep dive support and emergency fuel top up vouchers.

 On the event funding, Adam Scorer at National Energy Action said: